Back to The Church in Exile

 • in secrecy where necessary.

-Like the grain of wheat buried in the earth (John 12:24), must descend into silence before rising again.
+Like the grain of wheat buried in the earth, must descend into silence before rising again.

-A great stone was rolled before Christ's tomb, sealed by the of the rulers, guarded by soldiers.
+A great stone was rolled before Christ's tomb, sealed by the of rulers and guarded by soldiers.

 This stone represents the counterfeit hierarchy's attempt to repress the true .